shivannis/xandr-docs-public/xandr-docs/articles/curate/edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md

 ### Step 4.
 Update targeting access

 Select the information that should be exposed to the buyers when they are targeting your inventory.
 Choose the **Default** setting if you want the default value to continue to apply to the selected buyers.
-Otherwise, choose the **Custom** setting and then check the checkbox near the desired settings to allow access to URL, category, age, gender, placement, or publisher targeting information.
+Otherwise, choose the **Custom** setting and then select the checkbox near the desired settings to allow access to URL, category, age, gender, placement, or publisher targeting information.
 The more information you give buyers, the more easily they can target your inventory.

 > [!NOTE]
 > Age and gender targeting information can only be shared if you include the Xandr age and gender macro when exporting your placement tag.